Evaluating the sum of convergent positive series: Introduction

 Kummer's test in its original version appeared in 1835 in \cite{K}.
 Since its first publication it has been revised many times, and after more than fifty years since then Stoltz provided the clearer formulation and proof that has been well-accepted and appeared in the textbooks (see e.g. \cite[page 311]{Kn}) and well-known in our days.
 About 30 years ago, Tong \cite{T} proved a new version of the test that characterizes convergence or divergence of any positive series in the forms of necessary and sufficient conditions.

 Although Kummer's test is a more general test than many existing particular tests such as d'Alembert test, Raabe's test, Bertrand's test and Gauss's test, it is seldom applied in practical and theoretical problems, since it required an elegant construction of an auxiliary sequence.
 The known applications were given for new particular tests (e.g. \cite{A}) and in the theory of difference equations (e. g. \cite{GH}).
+Connection of Kummer's test with regular variation is given in \cite{Rehak2}.
 The applications of Tong's theorem \cite{T} hitherto are unknown, and this paper presents the first one.